jadernunes/RxMVVM/README.md

 ![Swift](https://img.shields.io/badge/Swift-4.0-orange.svg)
 [![Build Status](https://travis-ci.org/jadernunes/RxMVVM.svg?branch=master)](https://travis-ci.org/jadernunes/RxMVVM)

-RxMVVM is an iOS application developed using [RxSwift](https://github.com/ReactiveX/RxSwift).
-This project is for whom having trouble with learning how to build a RxSwift application.
+RxMVVM is an iOS application developed using RxSwift.
+This project is for those who are having trouble with learning how to build a RxSwift application.

 Features
 --------